2decomp-fft/2decomp-fft/INSTALL.md

 In order to compile with the MKL libraries the following environmental variable needs to be set up
 ```
-export MKL_DIR=${MKLROOT}/lib/cmake/mkl
+$ export MKL_DIR=${MKLROOT}/lib/cmake/mkl
 ```
 and select the MKL backend by setting `FFT_Choice=mkl`.

-To use the new IntelLLVM compiler specify it as the Fortran compiler using
+To use the new IntelLLVM compiler, up until the 2023 version, specify it as the Fortran compiler using
 ```
 export export FC="mpiifort -fc=ifx"
 ```